Bachelor of Commerce (minor only)

 Psychology is presented and taught as a science, but students from both arts and science backgrounds find the study of Psychology an interesting and worthwhile challenge.

 Being able to write clearly and lucidly is a key skill for psychologists.
 Increasingly, Psychology has come to incorporate findings from neuroscience, making some background knowledge in biology very useful.
 Students use statistical methods in analysing and treating research data, meaning a background in statistics is helpful.
-Competence in mathematics at Year 11 and computer skills using Microsoft Windows are assumed.
+Competence in mathematics at Year 11 and computer skills are assumed.

 There are two first-year courses: